JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 <p>
 Step:

-- Sign in to dc-1 through Remote Desktop.
+- Sign in to dc-1 using Remote Desktop.
-- Wait for the Windows Server desktop to load.
+- Allow the Windows Server desktop to fully load.
-- Confirm that Server Manager opened successfully.
-- Verify the server was ready for further setup.
+- Confirm that Server Manager opened successfully, indicating the server was ready for configuration.

 Explanation:
  Server Manager is the main administrative tool used to install server roles and manage Windows Server services.